[This article was last updated on November 9, 2017]

 A regular tyre uses an aramid bead, and without an inner tube, can blow off the rim at high pressure.
-Tubeless tyres use a non-stretch carbon fibre bead - this was the big breakthrough by Hutchinson - and prevents the tyre blowing off the rim.
+Tubeless tyres use a non-stretch carbon fibre bead — this was the big breakthrough by Hutchinson — that prevents the tyre blowing off the rim.

 Tubeless valves.
 These are standalone valves with a rubber bung on one end that butts up against the inside of the rim, and a locking nut that tightens the valve onto the rim.
 There are many different makes of tubeless valve, our recommendation is to get one that is compatible with your rim.
 Look for a removable core - this can make inflating and adding sealant easier, and a lots of thread to screw a track pump onto.
-Obviously the valve needs to be long enough for the depth of your rim.
+The valve needs to be long enough for the depth of your rim.

 And don’t forget a bottle of sealant.
 There is plenty of choice on the market and it’s more or less the same stuff.
-The sealant should remain liquid in the tyre for up to 6 months, provided you have no punctures that allow it to escape during that time.
+The sealant should remain liquid in the tyre for up to six months, provided you have no punctures that allow it to escape during that time.
 Some sealants are 100% free of ammonium so is environmentally harmless.

 Bontrager offers an upgrade kit (it’s pricey though) that includes everything you need to convert to tubeless, bar the wheels.
 It includes tyres, rim strips, valves and sealant.